-- Updating and distributing all governance documents, standards, guidance, and training protocol needed for CE. - Communicating with TX BoS CoC Board for all approvals and guidance given. - Assisting in the implementation of CE at the regional level by: - o Reviewing regional governance documents. - Providing training for Assessors and Participating Agencies. - Ensuring the CE process covers the entire geography of the CoC. - Attending CEPE meetings virtually or in person, upon request. - Providing staff support to the Coordinated Entry Steering Committee (CESC). - Hosting, at a minimum, an annual training to all staff dedicated to CE in the TX BoS CoC. - Presenting one session, at a minimum, on CE during the annual Texas Conference on Ending Homelessness hosted by THN. - Planning and facilitating the annual CE evaluation to assess the performance of the system to influence the policy oversight of CE in the TX BoS CoC. - Overseeing client or staff appeals or grievances related to CE. - Working with the HMIS staff to maintain the CoC's implementation of CE in HMIS. - Working with the Texas Council on Family Violence (TCFV) staff to maintain the HMIS data elements in databases comparable to HMIS and develop policies, procedures, and training to assist households fleeing or attempting to flee domestic violence.
+- Updating and distributing all governance documents, standards, guidance, and training protocol needed for CE. - Communicating with TX BoS CoC Board for all approvals and guidance given. - Assisting in the implementation of CE at the regional level by: - Reviewing regional governance documents. - Providing training for Assessors and Participating Agencies. - Ensuring the CE process covers the entire geography of the CoC. - Attending CEPE meetings virtually or in person, upon request. - Providing staff support to the Coordinated Entry Steering Committee (CESC). - Hosting, at a minimum, an annual training to all staff dedicated to CE in the TX BoS CoC. - Planning and facilitating the annual CE evaluation to assess the performance of the system to influence the policy oversight of CE in the TX BoS CoC. - Overseeing client or staff appeals or grievances related to CE. - Working with the HMIS staff to maintain the CoC's implementation of CE in HMIS. - Working with the Texas Council on Family Violence (TCFV) staff to maintain the HMIS data elements in databases comparable to HMIS and develop policies, procedures, and training to assist households fleeing or attempting to flee domestic violence.